 Both TCP and UDP are protocols used for sending bits of data—known as packets—over the Internet.
-They both build on top of the Internet protocol.
+Both protocols build on top of the IP protocol.
 In other words, whether you’re sending a packet via TCP or UDP, that packet is sent to an IP address.
 These packets are treated similarly, as they’re forwarded from your computer to intermediary routers and on to the destination.

 How TCP Works

-TCP stands for Transmission Control Protocol.
-It’s the most commonly used protocol on the Internet.
+TCP is the most commonly used protocol on the Internet.

-When you load a web page, your computer sends TCP packets to the web server’s address, asking it to send the web page to you.
-The web server responds by sending a stream of TCP packets, which your web browser stitches together to form the web page and display it to you.
+When you request a web page in your browser, your computer sends TCP packets to the web server’s address, asking it to send the web page back to you.
+The web server responds by sending a stream of TCP packets, which your web browser stitches together to form the web page.
 When you click a link, sign in, post a comment, or do anything else, your web browser sends TCP packets to the server and the server sends TCP packets back.
-TCP isn’t just one way communication — the remote system sends packets back to acknowledge it’s received your packets.

-TCP guarantees the recipient will receive the packets in order by numbering them.
-The recipient sends messages back to the sender saying it received the messages.
-If the sender doesn’t get a correct response, it will resend the packets to ensure the recipient received them.
-Packets are also checked for errors.
-TCP is all about this reliability—packets sent with TCP are tracked so no data is lost or corrupted in transit.
+TCP is all about reliability—packets sent with TCP are tracked so no data is lost or corrupted in transit.
 This is why file downloads don’t become corrupted even if there are network hiccups.
 Of course, if the recipient is completely offline, your computer will give up and you’ll see an error message saying it can’t communicate with the remote host.

 How UDP Works

-UDP stands for User Datagram Protocol — a datagram is the same thing as a packet of information.
-The UDP protocol works similarly to TCP, but it throws all the error-checking stuff out.
-All the back-and-forth communication and deliverability guarantees slow things down.
+The UDP protocol works similarly to TCP, but it throws out all the error-checking stuff.
+All the back-and-forth communication introduce latency, slowing things down.

-When using UDP, packets are just sent to the recipient.
-The sender won’t wait to make sure the recipient received the packet—it will just continue sending the next packets.
-If you’re the recipient and you miss some UDP packets, too bad — you can’t ask for those packets again.
-There’s no guarantee you’re getting all the packets and there’s no way to ask for a packet again if you miss it, but losing all this overhead means the computers can communicate more quickly.
+When an app uses UDP, packets are just sent to the recipient.
+The sender doesn’t wait to make sure the recipient received the packet—it just continues sending the next packets.
+If the recipient misses a few UDP packets here and there, they are just lost—the sender won’t resend them.
+Losing all this overhead means the devices can communicate more quickly.

 UDP is used when speed is desirable and error correction isn’t necessary.
 For example, UDP is frequently used for live broadcasts and online games.

-For example, let’s say you’re watching a live video stream.
-Live streams are often broadcast using UDP instead of TCP.
+For example, let’s say you’re watching a live video stream, which are often broadcast using UDP instead of TCP.
 The server just sends a constant stream of UDP packets to computers watching.
-If you lose your connection for a few seconds, the video will freeze for a moment and then jump to the current bit of the broadcast, skipping the bits you missed.
+If you lose your connection for a few seconds, the video may freeze or get jumpy for a moment and then skip to the current bit of the broadcast.
 If you experience minor packet-loss, the video or audio may be distorted for a moment as the video continues to play without the missing data.

-Whether an application uses TCP or UDP is up to its developer.
-This really depends on what an application needs — most applications want the error-correction and robustness of TCP, but some applications need the speed and reduced overhead of UDP.
-Use a network analysis tool like WIreshark and you’ll see the different types of packets travelling back and forth.
+Whether an application uses TCP or UDP is up to its developer, and the choice depends on what an application needs.
+Most apps need the error-correction and robustness of TCP, but some applications need the speed and reduced overhead of UDP.
+If you fire up a network analysis tool like Wireshark, you can see the different types of packets traveling back and forth.